-What we do online, whether at home or at work, has the potential to affect everyone.
+What we do online, whether at home or at work, has the potential to open your information to cyber criminals.
 To help prevent online fraud or loss, make an effort to improve and change your online habits using the below tips:

-- Watch out for phishing scams that use fraudulent emails and websites to trick users into disclosing private account or login information.
+Watch out for that use fraudulent emails and websites to trick users into disclosing private account or login information.
 Do not click links or open any attachments or pop-up screens from unfamiliar sources.

-- Pick your plastic –When shopping online, use credit cards, not debit cards.
-This may help minimize the damage in the event of a compromised account.
+Pick your plastic –When shopping online, use credit cards, not debit cards.
+This may help minimize the damage to your finances in the event of a compromised account.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.

 UMB Financial Corporation (Nasdaq: UMBF) is a financial services company headquartered in Kansas City, Missouri.
 UMB offers commercial banking, which includes comprehensive deposit, lending and investment services, personal banking, which includes wealth management and financial planning services, and institutional banking, which includes asset servicing, corporate trust solutions, investment banking, and healthcare services.
 UMB operates branches throughout Missouri, Illinois, Colorado, Kansas, Oklahoma, Nebraska, Arizona and Texas.
 As the company’s reach continues to grow, it also serves business clients nationwide and institutional clients in several countries.